flawnson/Fulcrum-Gateway/README.md

 `DATABASE_URL="postgresql://db_username:db_password@exposed_ip:exposed_host_port/name_of_db`

 The ip and port should just be localhost:5432 and the db username by default should be "postgres".

+We also use Redis as our caching and authentication solution:
+`brew install redis@3.1.2`

+Then you can start Redis
+`redis-server`

+## Prisma setup

 Finally, run:
 `npx prisma db push`